thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

     name: Ray Harryhausen / United Artists
 ---

-There are lots of theories about why Medusa turned people to stone.
-One says she was just that ugly.
-Another says that she’s was magical, evil being.
-And a third claims Medusa was a case of victim-blaming by Minerva.
-I have my own theory, which is that Medusa just wanted people to settle down and be quiet.
+Some people say Medusa turned people to stone because she was just that ugly.
+Others portray her as an evil, magical being.
+And a third claims Medusa was unlucky enough to run afoul of the victim-blaming Minerva.
+I have my own theory, which is that Medusa just wanted people to settle down.

 {% articleFig "display-settings.png" "Display settings on MacOS, with Reduce Motion, Dim Flashing Lights turned on, and Auto-play Animated Images turned off." "right" %}
 The MacOS display settings, which shows many different accessibility options.
 {% endarticleFig %}

 I can sympathize.
-I am one of many, many people prone to [sensory overload](https://health.clevelandclinic.org/sensory-overload), triggered by both motion and sound.
-Unlike folks with vestibular disorders, I don’t react to motion and sound by becoming dizzy, nauseous, or getting a headache.
+I am prone to [sensory overload](https://health.clevelandclinic.org/sensory-overload), which is triggered by both motion and sound.
+Unlike folks with vestibular disorders, I don’t get dizzy, nauseous, or a headache.
 I instead get tense, anxious, irritable, and withdrawn.
 That’s why I’ve turned on “reduce motion” for every device that supports it.
-It’s also the primary reason I run my browser with ad blockers on — one flashing or auto-playing advertisement on the screen can make the entire page unusable for me.
+(It’s also the primary reason I run my browser with ad blockers on — one flashing or auto-playing advertisement on the screen can make the entire page unusable for me.)

-Regardless of how motion sensitivity manifests, it’s a common accessibility issue for web sites.
-Fortunately, you can keep all your crazy animation stuff in place _and_ help those of us who can’t even by using a pretty simple media query.
+Motion sensitivity is a big problem for a lot of people, but web sites often don’t take that into account.
+I hope it’s not because they think you have to have a boring site and serve the rest of us, because since 2020 you can _totally_ keep your wacky spinning logo and turn it off for the people who can’t take it.
+All it takes is a media query.

 ```css
 @media (prefers-reduced-motion: reduce) {